 Any employee receiving short-term disability pay under this policy must concurrently use available Family Medical Leave (FML) under Policy 631.

 A staff member who is out of work due to a serious health condition or pregnancy will be required to have his/her health care provider complete a Physician Certification form and submit the form to the FMLA Administrator.
 When such a request is made, the certification must be provided within twenty (20) calendar days of the request.
 Additionally, the staff member must complete and forward a Short-Term Disability/Family and Medical Leave Application form to the Benefits Office.
 If the employee already has provided a certification and application for FML leave covering the same period, this shall suffice.

 The University reserves the right to require that the individual submit to independent medical examinations by a health care provider of the University's choosing for continuation of payments under this policy, and/or submit additional Physician Certifications.

 Medical leave resulting from pregnancy shall entitle employees to paid leave for up to eight (8) weeks in the case of a normal delivery, and up to ten (10) weeks for a Caesarean Section, or the length of time determined to be medically necessary as certified by the employee's physician.
-Such paid leave consists of sick leave, PTO, and STD, in that order.
+Such paid leave consists of sick leave, 50% of PTO, and STD, in that order.
 Employees taking additional leave under Policy 631 (Family and Medical Leave) will use available PTO unless they elect to retain it by contacting their Business Administrator.

 STD may only be used when an employee has a continuous, incapacitating serious health condition as certified by a physician.
 STD cannot be used for an intermittent leave or to care for a family member.